usnistgov/feasst/testcase/1_lj/2_nvt-mc/README.rst

 In this case, implementation of a custom Analysis class to compute the average potential energy is shown.

-Note that while this example is in the spirit of a monkey patch in python, implementing a monkey patch on the SWIG python objects requires editting the vtable.
+Note that while this example is in the spirit of a monkey patch in python, implementing a monkey patch on the SWIG python objects requires editing the vtable.
 In this case, it may be easier to add the custom analysis in the source directory.